 The k (key value) member contains the value of the symmetric (or other single-valued) key.
-It is represented as the base64url encoding of the octet sequence containing the key value.

 5.4.
 Additional Key Types and Parameters

 Keys using additional key types can be represented using JWK data structures with corresponding kty (key type) parameter values being defined to refer to them.
 New kty parameter values SHOULD either be registered in the IANA JSON Web Key Types registry Section 6.2 or be a value that contains a Collision Resistant Namespace.